 Group B regulations divided the category into sub-classes based on displacement, hence the 2927 cc Ferrari would have to take 120 kg worth of ballast to bring it up to minimal 960 kg class weight.
 However, even with the extra heft, the GT/M would have been the rally car with the best power to weight ratio in its early design period.

-The finished car was named 308 GT/M in honour of Michelotto’s hard work, albeit the car is also known as the “308 IMSA”.
+The finished car was named 308 GT/M in honour of Michelotto’s hard work, albeit the car is also known as the “308 IMSA” for its quite liberal performance modifications.
 Unfortunately, progress on the car had been painfully slow due to the chaotic nature of the collaboration between Ferrari and Michelotto engineers.
 This resulted in the first car not reaching completion until early in 1984.

 The GT/M was then sent back to Maranello for a rigorous testing programme at Ferrari’s Fiorano test track.
 During this time the car was continuously tweaked to find the ideal setup.
 Different mechanical parts and aerodynamic setups were tried, including various wheel base lengths for stability.
 The performance was impressive – with a 0-100 kph (0-62 mph) time of under four seconds and a top speed of 270 kph (167 mph).